-I am forever grateful to now be able to find decent hot sauce in most grocery stores, guacamole that actually tastes of avocados, and a variety of other dishes from delicious and complex moles to simple taquerilla-sized tacos.
-And yet, I’ve heard the opinion from several different sources, that New Mexican cuisine is simply too niche and far flung to ever really gain interest the UK market.
+I am forever grateful to now be able to find decent hot sauce in most grocery stores, guacamole that actually tastes of avocados, and a variety of other dishes from delicious and complex moles to simple taqueria-sized tacos.
+And yet, I’ve heard the opinion from several different sources, that New Mexican cuisine is simply too niche and far-flung to ever really gain interest in the UK market.
 To that end, I say bullshit.
-If we can overcome the brie burrito and Doritos-flavoured nachos, we can do anything (food related).
-Food culture in England has moved on since the day I landed on its shores, now digging deeply into the truly funky flavours of Thai cuisine, earthy back-of-the-tongue heat from regional Indian dishes, smoky meaty barbecue from the US and salty, sour flavours from the Middle East, I think New Mexican cuisine would do just fine.
+If we can overcome the brie burrito and Doritos-flavoured nachos, we can do anything (food-related).
+Food culture in England has moved on since the day I landed on its shores, now digging deep into the truly funky flavours of Thai cuisine, earthy back-of-the-tongue heat from regional Indian dishes, smoky meaty barbecue from the US and salty, sour flavours from the Middle East, I think New Mexican cuisine would do just fine.
 There are many real and valid issues taking place here in the UK, but the stunted British palate thankfully no longer represents the overarching majority (how thematic).

 I optimistically believe the British public are curious when it comes to food and hungry for adventure, and the change in the food scene in the last twelve years represent that curiosity.

-New Mexican cuisine and culture is an incredible blend of Mexican flavours so many are now familiar with, mixed with the addition of Spanish influence, a dedication to cultivating and harvesting local ingredients like Hatch green chile, squash, pecans and pinon, all layered on top of the oldest recorded presence in the United States; the vastly underrepresented yet undeniably invaluable indigenous cultures of the nineteen pueblos residing in New Mexico.
+New Mexican cuisine and culture is an incredible blend of Mexican flavours so many are now familiar with, mixed with the addition of Spanish influence, dedication to cultivating and harvesting local ingredients like Hatch green chile, squash, pecans and pinon, all layered on top of Indigenous cultures; the oldest recorded presence in the United States with an astounding nineteen pueblos residing in New Mexico.
 Its complexity and soul of culture is practically unparalleled.
 AND YET, its culmination can result in a simple-yet-satisfying dish like calabacitas.